markomanninen/llmmanugen/chatgpt_ada_manual.md

 ---PROMPT BEGINS BELOW---

 ```
+## Initialization

 First, generate and execute Python code from the pseudo-class description.
+It is given in two parts, in which the second is optional.

-Use compact/minimal naming conventions in method code blocks.
-Then, follow the wizard.
+Use compact/minimal naming conventions in the method code blocks.
+After the code generation, follow the wizard.

+### Part 1

 class Manuscript